vaibhavkarve/vaibhavkarve/README.md

 ### Hi there 👋
 You have reached the GitHub page of Vaibhav Karve.
-He is a grad student at the UofI.
+He is a Senior Data Scientist at the SimSpace Corporation.
+He used to be a grad student at the UofI, till he graduated with a PhD in Mathematics in 2021.
 You can get more information (on publications, CV, teaching, talks, and random projects) by visiting his website at [vaibhavkarve.github.io](https://vaibhavkarve.github.io "vaibhavkarve.github.io").

 ### Technologies ⚡
 - Python, Lean theorem prover, SageMath, Octave, Coq, Haskell, ELisp, bash, make